Phylliida/ResoniteUnityExporter/README.md

 ![Correct near clip](https://github.com/Phylliida/ResoniteUnityExporter/blob/main/TutorialAssets/near%20clip%20fixed.png?raw=true)

-Now you are ready to import your avatar.
+Now you are ready to export your content to Resonite.

 There are two options from here: